Club Universitario de Deportes: The amateur era (1928–1950)

 The 1941 season included eight clubs and was played in 2 legs.
 However, by the twelfth round, the tournament was suspended due to the participation of the national team in the South American Championship.
 Once the season resumed, Universitario de Deportes reached the title after winning their last two games against Atlético Chalaco and Alianza Lima, 1–0 and 3–1 respectively.
 Back-to-back titles in 1945 and 1946, led to the club's first bicampeonato thanks to the offensive trio formed by Víctor Espinoza, Teodoro Fernández and his brother Eduardo Fernández; the three players accounted for 41 goals.
 The following season, in its worst performance in the amateur era, finished in a mediocre eighth place with Sporting Tabaco and only staved off relegation because both teams refused to play a play-off match to determine the relegated team.
 Hence, the organizing association of the time decided to suspend relegation for the season.
 In 1949, the club celebrated its twenty-fifth anniversary by winning the championship after winning its last match against Atlético Chalaco 4–3.

+On December 19, 1944, during the government of Manuel Prado Ugarteche, Law 10,191 was enacted, granting the club the land on which the Estadio Lolo Fernández would be built; that same year the «U» finished third in the championship with fifteen points.
+The following year it once again won the national title after ten wins, one draw and three losses.
+In that competition it scored 270 goals in 56 matches (an average of 4.8 goals per match), a record for effectiveness that stands to this day in Peruvian football.
+The tournament's top scorer was Lolo, with sixteen goals.

+In 1946, for the first time, the championship was played in a three-round format, and the merengue side achieved its first back-to-back title thanks to the attacking trio formed by Víctor Espinoza, Lolo Fernández and Eduardo Fernández (the three footballers scored forty-one goals between them).
+On April 14, 1946, Eduardo Fernández scored six goals in a derby.
+The match ended with a 6–2 scoreline in favor of the merengues.
+(Note: Record for goals scored by a single footballer in a single derby.)
+In 1947, the U, in its worst performance of the amateur era, finished eighth and preserved its status, since both Universitario and Sporting Tabaco (which had finished seventh) refused to play an extra match to decide who would be relegated to the second division.
+As a result, the Non-Amateur Association decided to annul the relegation.